 - Encourage other members of your party to help create space around you in line to make it more comfortable. - In a theme park environment that requires additional walking or standing, bring a mobility device such as a wheelchair, ECV, walker with a seat or a cane chair. - Bring a sensory toy or a calming item-such as a stress ball, favorite device or activity like a tablet, video game, comic book or another item that may be calming or distracting while waiting in a queue. - Grab a snack or drink to enjoy while waiting in a queue.
-Just be sure to finish it before boarding the attraction. - Break up your day with other offerings at the Resort that don't require waiting in a queue. - Don't forget other items to keep yourself comfortable.
-Some items to consider bringing include sweater or jacket, sun protection or hat.
+Just be sure to finish it before boarding the attraction. - Break up the day with other offerings at the Resort that don't require waiting in a queue, such as entertainment, and check the tip board in the My Disney Experience app to visit attractions with lower wait times. - · For comfort, consider packing items such as a sweater or jacket, sun protection or hat.